Green-Software-Foundation/if-docs/docs/users/how-to-use-the-explain-feature.md

               component: avg
 ```

-## Example manifest
+## Example IMP

-The following manifest uses three plugins: `sci`, `sci-embodied` and `sum-carbon`.
+The following IMP uses three plugins: `sci`, `sci-embodied` and `sum-carbon`.
 Of these, only `sci-embodied` has defaults hardcoded into the plugin code.
 The other two do not because they are "generic" arithmetic plugins for whom the values cannot be known in advance.
 Therefore, we set new parameter metadata in the `initialize` block for `sci` and `sum-carbon` but use the hardcoded defaults for `sci-embodied`.

-We toggle the `explainer` feature by adding `explainer: true` in the manifest context.
+We toggle the `explainer` feature by adding `explainer: true` in the IMP context.

 ```yaml
 name: sci